dalabdgw/Hijab_Detection/README.md

 ### Description ipynb files
 * Object_Detection_with_YOLO_v5_hijab.ipynb<br>
-  An overview file for model training
+  An overview file for model training<br>
+  Through this file, You can see the process by which we have learned the model, verified it, and performed predictions.<br>
+  (You don't need to modify the code to perform it.)
 * Data_Processing.ipynb<br>
-  The process about preprocessing dataset
+  The process about preprocessing dataset<br>
+  Through this file, you can remove duplicate image data.(the file path needs to be modified)<br>
 * Inference_Dataset.ipynb<br>
-  Detecting about datasets
+  Detecting about datasets<br>
+  Through this file, you can see the difference between the results of a model with a small number of data and the results of a model with a large number of data.<br>
 * Pseudo_Labeling.ipynb<br>
-  Data Labeling using Yolov5
+  Data Labeling using Yolov5<br>
+  Through this file, You can learn how to label new data through existing models.<br>

+→ This model will be further trained on a dataset that contains about 2,000 hijab or mask images belonging to 4 classes.<br>

+# Data

 ### Dataset
 The model was trained on dataset which contains 377 hijab or mask images belonging to 4 classes.
 The classes are defined as follows:<br>